-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 "His flesh" refers to his fat and muscles, not to his body's outer skin.
 Alternate translation: "Disease makes his body weak and thin so that a person can see his bones" (See: Active or Passive)